-This site has been online since spring 2002.
-With its hundreds of web pages and thousands of photos, we can say that our site is THE reference of the web about this sunny destination in Cuba.
-We have informations about hotels, beaches, services and much more!
-In 2012, you were 675,000 visitors to download 3 million pages of cayosantamaria.info.
+This site is online since spring 2002.
+Hundreds of web pages and thousands of photos, www.cayosantamaria.info is THE most visited website about this sunny destination in Cuba.
+All you need to know about hotels, beaches, excursions, services and more!

-We visited the « Isla Grande » several times, and we know very well that destination.
+We visited the « Isla Grande » several times, and we know very well that great and safe destination.
 For this reason, we have a large collection of websites on almost all tourist centers in Cuba.
-We recently created a new section of our site to help you discover the beautiful « Jardines Del Rey ».
+Our most popular sites are this one followed by Cayo Coco, Holguin and Cayo Largo.

 The Barcelo Cayo Santa Maria Beach Colonial is no longer administered by the Barcelo group.
 In July 2012, they left Cayo Santa Maria.
-The hotel will now be administered by the HUSA hoteles group (Spanish chain) under the official name of HUSA Cayo Santa Maria.
-This group founded in 1930 in Barcelona manages 160 hotels, mainly in Europe (Spain).
-This will be his first hotel in Cuba. ¡Buena suerte!
+The hotel will now administered by HUSA hoteles group.
+The HUSA Cayo Santa Maria.

-It is obvious that the ten years required for the construction of the causeway to connect Cayo Santa Maria to the main island of Cuba were not for a single hotel.
-Keep in mind the future American tourists will require many rooms to accommodate millions of tourists annually, the first years after lifting the embargo since 1962.
+It is obvious that the ten years required for the construction of the causeway to connect Cayo Santa Maria to the main land were not for a single hotel.
+Keep in mind the future American tourists will require many rooms after lifting the embargo since 1962.

 Normand & Lily